 A very broad question I say.
 Maybe better to ask average and or basic as they will be different.
 Also a meal price at a restaurant will be different from the price of a sandwich which you would not normally buy at a restaurant.

 Like any modern western culture, Australia has many choices and the prices reflect what you are buying.
 So, for a very rough guide, restaurant meal prices can be between AUD $20.00 upwards to many hundreds of dollars.
 A meal from a salad bar, such as a salad roll or sandwich may cost you anything from AUD $5.00 to AUD $15.00.
 It's just too broad a question.
 I'm just hanging out to sink my teeth into yummy French food next week again.
-Plus the weather will be warmer in the norther side of the planet too. almost 6 years agoAnswered by Paul via WorldNomads.com
+Plus the weather will be warmer in the norther side of the planet too. over 7 years agoAnswered by Paul via WorldNomads.com

 Sorry I had a much better question but it made me scale it back to 140 characters...